yesdevnull/iStat-for-Status-Board/README.md

 Where the number(s) are the number you assigned the disks in ```istat_disks.php```.

 ### Disk I/O Graph Usage
 Like disk usage, disk I/O requires a ```istat_disks.php``` file with some information regarding your disks.
 In the case of monitoring disk I/O, we need the serial number of the disk, along with a name.  iStat Server can currently only monitor internal disks.

+Serial numbers for disks can be found in the System Information app (nee System Profiler).
+Open System Information then click on Serial-ATA.
+On the right hand-side you'll see each internal HDD/SSD.
+Click on each applicable disk you want to monitor and the serial number will be listed below.

-These details should be in ```istat_disks.php``` like below:
+Once you've got the serial number for each disk, enter the details in ```istat_disks.php``` like below:

 ```php
 <?php